qitta/libhugin-thesis/rst/abstract.rst

     Abstract
     ========

-This paper shows a way to build a music recommendation system based on datamining algorithms and a neighbor graph.
-A extensible python library is developed, using a variety of inputs differing from music metadata like lyrics or the genre to the analysis of the associated audio data.
-In order to demonstrate and verify the results, a Gtk+--based MPD client is developed that can be used either as debugging tool or normal media player.
-Various techniques are shown to compare all possible attributes of a song with each other in an efficient way.
+This paper shows and evaluates algorithms used by the previously developed movie metadata search and analysis system *libhugin*.
+Additionally the behavior of the system under various circumstances is analyzed.
+Apart that all metadata sources used by *libhugin* are evaluated.
+The purpose of the analysis of the metadata sources is to evaluate all previously asumed asumptions.
+Another goal of this paper is to discover unknown issues and point up possible solutions.